Richard Feher Physiotherapy

 - Referral of our patients to your in-house biokineticists

-- Referral to our fitness facilities in Rosebank Virgin active and Brightwater commons virgin active for on-going health improvements.
+- Referral to our fitness facilities in Randburg Virgin active for on-going health improvements.
+Offering boxing, Pilates, biokinetics, personal training, water-based therapy, cross-fit rehab, weightlifting rehab, Watt-biking, running, rowing, and cycling

-- Further referral from our network of orthopaedic, cardiac and neurosurgeons in the Olivedale Clinic.
+- Further referral from our network of orthopaedic, cardiac, and neurosurgeons in the Olivedale Clinic and beyond.

 - On-going rehabilitative relationship with your waterborne coaches and swimmers.
-I have a 19 year professional relationship with Peter Williams and Waterborne.
+Over two decades of professional relationship with Waterborne, Aqua Athlete, Knysna Aquatics.

-- Free lectures to members and staff regarding health and sport rehabilitation topics
+- Lectures and public talks regarding health and sport rehabilitation topics

 We bring to the table a wealth of practical and academic experience.